RakhithJK/BishopFox-sliver-wiki/RPC-API.md

 }
 ```

-* __Type__ - Type is a magic constants that tells the recipient the how the message should be parsed.
-Note that there type values are globally unique, between both `clientpb` and `sliverpb`.
+* __Type__ - Type is a magic constant that tells the recipient how the message should be parsed.
+Note that Type values are globally unique, between both `clientpb` and `sliverpb`.
 * __ID__ - Optional random numeric value used to correlate request and responses.
 * __Timeoute__ - Nanoseconds timeout.
 * __Data__ - Protobuf message content.